Refugee chefs serve up treats at Brussels food festival

 The festival, which began two years ago in Paris, has become a global event, run by the United Nations Refugee Agency and the NGO Food Sweet Food, with restaurants in cities including New York, Cape Town and Amsterdam welcoming refugees into their kitchens.

-“The central idea of the Refugee Food Festival is the concept of commensality - sharing food and eating food,” organizer Raphael Beaumont said.
+“The central idea of the Refugee Food Festival is the concept of commensality - sharing food and eating food,” organiser Raphael Beaumont said.

 Customers have responded enthusiastically to the initiative.
 Le Mess owner Marie-Pascale Van Hamme noted how the majority of clients who had not come to eat Akbari’s food ended up ordering his dishes.
 Others said they had come on purpose to taste the three-course Iranian menu.

-“Given the complicated times we are currently living in because of migration, initiatives like these give us humanity and keep us close,” said customer Barbara Verjans while savoring Akbari’s dessert.
+“Given the complicated times we are currently living in because of migration, initiatives like these give us humanity and keep us close,” said customer Barbara Verjans while savouring Akbari’s dessert.

 The festival has served as a launch pad for some.
 A Syrian refugee earned a spot as a cocktail specialist at Belgium’s Pukkelpop music festival, where the likes of Rihanna and the Foo Fighters have performed, thanks to his work at the Refugee Food Festival.

-For the next Belgian editions of the festival, organizers hope to expand the program to other cities in the country.
+For the next Belgian editions of the festival, organisers hope to expand the programme to other cities in the country.
+(Reporting by Julia Echikson; Editing by Marie-Louise Gumuchian)